 And then the season changes, it’s mostly bleak.
 The unseen trees are bare, so that not even a leaf blows by.
 No rain, so there’s no rainbow and no pillowy clouds to imagine things by.
 Just the bleak overcast that hangs heavy.
 Depressing.

 And the room, with the view-less single hung window and it’s unspectacular ticking clock seem depressing because the human brain requires external stimulus.

 Perhaps the other reason that we have walls is to paint them with Behr wall paint, because there’s a purposefulness given to a wall that’s been decorated with color!
 Or maybe the wall can be used to display a child’s drawings from kindergarten through grade school.
 Or maybe the empty wall can motivate us to discover artists and their art with a visit to an art gallery.

 One thing is absolutely certain… walls can do more than just hold a building together.
 Look around you, what’s hanging on your walls?

 In case you’re wondering, aside from holding my house together, my walls do an awesome job of holding my art.
 I like to think that they’re embracing my artwork, hugging my creativity and showing me my accomplishments, my walls are strong and such a rich source of inspiration.
 What are your walls doing?

-My work is currently on exhibit at Piano Craft Gallery in Boston, MA.
+At the time of this posting, My work is currently on exhibit at Piano Craft Gallery in Boston, MA.